The Friend (novel): Critical reception

 Overall, the novel received mostly positive reviews.
 Critics praised the depiction of the relationship between the narrator and her adopted dog.

 Nunez said that she was surprised by the response to the novel, in part because her other works have not received as much attention.

 Heller McAlpin, writing for NPR, describes how "Nunez deftly turns this potentially mawkish story into a penetrating, moving meditation on loss, comfort, memory, what it means to be a writer today, and various forms of love and friendship — including between people and their pets.
 All in a taut 200 pages."
 Similarly, Lidija Haas of Harper's Magazine writes how "Sigrid Nunez’s sneaky gut punch of a novel, is a consummate example of the human-animal tale.
 It presents itself as a thinly fictionalized grief memoir in which an unnamed, Nunez-like writer, after the suicide of her beloved mentor, adopts his heartbroken Great Dane, Apollo."
 Haas continues, noting that "The Friend's tone is dry, clear, direct — which is the surest way to carry off this sort of close-up study of anguish and attachment.
 More for aesthetic than for moral reasons, the narrator gives up her attempt to write about a group of traumatized women with whom she’s been volunteering to slowly, painfully, construct instead the book we’re reading.
 Someone is being played here, but whether the game is at the reader’s expense or the subject’s (the dead mentor’s) remains deliberately unclear.
 Part of the tease involves the question of whether 'something bad' is going to happen to the dog."

 Honors

 The novel won the National Book Award for Fiction.
-In 2024, it was ranked #68 in the New York Times list of best 100 books of the 21st century, as chosen by Emma Straub.
+In 2024, it was ranked #68 in the New York Times list of best 100 books of the 21st century.